John Malkovich

 John Malkovich's personal life

-In 1982, John married a fellow actress Glenne Headly.
-The couple stayed together for six years until John became involved with Michelle Pfeiffer while filming Dangerous Liaisons.
+In 1982, John married fellow actress Glenne Headly.
+The couple stayed together for six years until John got involved with Michelle Pfeiffer while filming Dangerous Liaisons.

 John Malkovich with Glenne Headly